MrxDukex/codequest/QUIZ_SYSTEM.md

 The quiz system tests your understanding of concepts after completing milestone challenges.
 It ensures you're actually learning, not just copying solutions!

+## Quiz Structure

+- **Checkpoint Quizzes:** Every 5 challenges, test recent concepts
+- **Path Final Exams:** After completing all challenges in a path, comprehensive review of everything
+- **Grand Final Exam:** After passing all path final exams, ultimate test covering all three paths

 ## How It Works

 ### 1. Quiz Availability

 - Quizzes automatically unlock after completing required challenges
-- A notification pops up when a quiz becomes available
+- They appear in the challenge list at milestone points
-- You can also see available quizzes on the dashboard
+- Passed quizzes show with ✅ on path cards

-### 2. Quiz Structure
+### 2. Quiz Format

 Each quiz contains: